dhruvalb/culturepattern_gigeconomy/README.md

 # Understanding Workforce Trend: Gig Economy

 This repo is contains the data, analysis and reports for Dhruval Bhatt's term project for Computation and the Identification of Cultural Pattern course at the University of Chicago.
+The course focused on computational strategies to effectively identify, understand, and (in the case of industry) capitalize on emerging cultural patterns in the digital world.
+In this project, the focus was to understand the conventional interpretation of the term gig economy.
+"Gigs", short-term independantly contracted jobs are not new but are rapid increase of such employment due to technology and culture shift have increased its prevalance.
+The study uses twitter data collected using #gigeconomy and Survey of Household Economics and Decisionmaking (SHED) for analysis.

 ## Class Information